atlanmod/DynamicAnalyser/README.md

 Consumer methods are available for that purpose:

 ```
-analysisLauncher.applyBefore(A_Class::discoverModel);
+analysisLauncher.applyBefore(Consumer<File> method);
 ```

 This consumer method would be called before actually running the Instrumentation.
-It has to be a static method, that takes as a parameter the project to instrument as a java.io.File
+It has to be a static method, that takes as a parameter the project to instrument as a java.io.File.

+A consumer method to call after the impact analysis is also available:

 ```
 analysisLauncher.applyAfter(Consumer<File> method);
 ```

-Also exist, in order to run methods on the project once the Impact Analysis Model is generated.
+This allows the user to run methods on the project once the Impact Analysis Model is generated.

 ### Performing a Regression Test Selection

-The `GitCaller` class exists for that purpose:
+The `GitCaller` class exists for that purpose.
+It takes the Version Control System folder (The one containing the .git folder), but also the ResourceSet containing the Impact Analysis Model.

 ```
 GitCaller gitCaller = new GitCaller(rootFolder, resourceSet);